edwindj/xmlwriter/README.md

 Creating xml documents with `XML` and `xml2` can be a bit cumbersome, mostly because it
-forces the author to manipulate the xml document tree by adding nodes and attributes. `xml2` *does* provide a way to create xml documents from R data structures using nested lists which is a powerful feature, but it is not optimized for speed or readability.
+forces the author to manipulate the xml document tree, obscuring the xml structure of the document, and making it hard to read the code. `xml2` *does* provide a way to create xml documents from R data structures using nested lists which is a powerful feature, but it is not optimized for speed or readability.

 `xmlwriter` provides an intuitive interface for creating xml documents, that mimicks how xml is written in a text editor.